 - Keep it short and sweet.
-With people’s attention spans getting shorter and shorter, it’s important to make your point quickly and then move on.
+With people’s attention spans getting shorter and shorter, it’s essential to make your point quickly and then move on.
 Try to keep your articles under 700 words if possible.

 - Write in a clear, concise style.
 LinkedIn users are busy, so they don’t have time to wade through long, rambling sentences or dense paragraphs.
 Get to the point, and then get out.

 - Use strong headlines.
 Your headline will ultimately determine whether or not someone clicks on your article, so make sure it’s attention-grabbing and informative.